DomainDrivenArchitecture/dda-masto-embed/README.md

 ## include a timeline

 Including a timeline needs the following html.
-The div with id `masto-embed` configures the timeline to be showed.
+The div with id `masto-embed` configures the timeline to be shown.
-We use bootstrap for a rough styling.
+We use bootstrap for rough styling.
 More styling is up to you at the moment, help is welcome :-)

 ```
 <!doctype html>